Wednesday, January 4, 2023

 Turns out, sometimes the thing we’re so desperately looking for is the very thing we shouldn’t find.

 After that, Daniel and I worked together about 4 more years.
 Until early 2011, when I had my second baby.
-I was still on maternity leave, I had not officially quit yet and I saw him covering the Pat Tillman run on a Saturday morning over at ASU.
+I was still on maternity leave, I had not officially quit yet and I saw him covering the Pat Tillman run on a Saturday morning at ASU.
 My 3 month old son was in a stroller, my husband was running and Daniel took one look at me & knew I was “breaking up” with him for good.
 But we always remained friends.
 He watched my kids grow up, we talked, texted, met for lunch, I helped him and and his wife look for a house at one point… we were always in touch.
 And I had always hoped he would one day turn to God.
 Because he and God - were not close.
 So, I sent him poems, audio books and chatted with him about God's Power.
 But his struggle was too deep.
 HIs past was too painful.

 See, I think because Daniel was not cared for in the way he needed to be as a child (his words, not mine), Daniel started caring for others in the way he yearned.
 And that made him care too much.
 He was a text book care taker.
 One of the last times I spoke to him I begged him to just start taking care of himself.
 I said, no more dogs, wives, TV reporters, just focus on taking care of YOU.
 It is time.
 He agreed.